Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 Let's assume that a data type for `product` column is `CHAR(10)`.
 Then, what will be the result for `LIKE '%chair'`?
 Using what we have learned so far, I think that most of you would say 'chair', because '%chair' means any string (including no character) followed by `chair`.
 But actually, it will return **NOTHING**.
 What happens here?

 By declaring a type of `product` column as `CHAR(10)`, if you pass a string `chair` into that column, the table will add trailing spaces to make each string's length 10 **exactly**.
-So, `'chair'` is actually saved as `'chair_____'`.
-So, this `'chair_____'` does not suffice `LIKE '%chair'`, because there are trailing space characters following 'chair'.
+So, `'chair'` is actually saved as `'chair_____'`, and this string does not suffice `LIKE '%chair'`, because `%chair` looks for a string which ends with `chair` clearly.

-If `LIKE` with `%` and `_` does not work as you intend, it will be always useful to check if you play with a `CHAR` data type! :D
+If `LIKE` with `%` and `_` does not work as you intend, it will be always useful to check if you play with a `CHAR` data type! :smile:

-### PRO-TOP 2 : Using `%` too many times is actually inefficient.
+### PRO-TIP 2 : Using `%` too many times is actually inefficient.

 Using `%` too many times to query the DB is actually not the best.
 This problem is related to `index` problem, which we will look into later.
-If you can output the same results with some operators not too complicatedly, I would recommend to go for them, not using `%` too much.
-Well, `%` is the easiest to use, because this is wild-card! :)
+If you can output the same results with some operators not too complicatedly, I would recommend to go for them without using `%` too much.
+Well, `%` is the easiest to use, because this is a wild-card! :sweat_smile:

 ## Part 2-4.
 Statistics / Some NUMBER statements / Some STRING statements